benmese1/cypress-automation/README.md

 5.) you should be able to open the cypress test GUI by typing: npx cypress open
     NOTE: there are scripts in the package.json file that allow you to launch the test GUI into individual environments.
 Feel free to use those as you see fit for your testing.

---With the release of cypress 10, this functionality does not work as intended.
-It is the intent of the --creator to fix this in a future release.
-You can, however, still use the script npm run cypress --in order to open the cypress test GUI, sanse specific environment (for now) 6.) this project typically executes tests from the cypress test runner (test GUI).
+6.) this project typically executes tests from the cypress test runner (test GUI).
 The way this project is set up, you open the test runner in a particular environment.
 For example, if you want to execute your tests in the development environment you would open the terminal in VSC and type the following command;
     npm run cy:dev
-This command executes the following script npx cypress open --env fileConfig=development.
+This command executes the following script npx cypress open --env dev=1.
 Addition scripts can be found in the package.json file.
-If you wanted to execute your tests in the stage environment, you would;
+If you wanted to execute your tests in the qa environment, you would;
-    npm run cy:stage
+    npm run cy:qa
 Etc. This gives the tester a lot of control over specific environment variables, and for this project is the recommended way to execute these tests.